Alaska Northern Lights photo via Pixabay

 Drop by the Iditarod National Historic Trail

 The Iditarod National Historic Trail is a network of Alaska’s 2,300-meter winter trails that connect the Alaskan Native Villages.
-Back in the day, these trails were used by natives for hunting and traveling.
-It was also primarily used as a route to supply the miners of Iditarod during the Gold Rush of Alaska.
-This was when dog teams became significant in the history of the US.
+Back in the day, these trails were used by Native peoples for hunting and travel.
+It was also primarily used as a route to supply the miners in Iditarod during the Alaska Gold Rush.
+This was when dog teams became significant in US history.

 Nowadays, the town of Iditarod is already a ghost town.
 However, it still attracts thousands of tourists because of the annual Iditarod Trail Sled Dog Race.